-‘Fresh Water for Flowers’ is the perfect heart-warming read to bring your book club out of lockdown hibernation!
-Perrin writes with captivating compassion and humility with a multitude of wonderful observations about life and human nature.
+‘Fresh Water for Flowers’ is the perfect heart-warming seductive read for your book club to read over the summer.
+Perrin writes with captivating compassion and humility amid a multitude of wonderful observations about life and human nature.
 Touching and poignant – you won’t want Violette’s story to end!

 FRESH WATER FOR FLOWERS